jwhitlock/domain-lists-for-relay/README.md

+[Firefox Relay](https://relay.firefox.com) provides emails masks for [Firefox Accounts](accounts.firefox.com/) users with a domain of `mozmail.com`, or (for paying users) a subdomain of `mozmail.com`.
+Some services deny registration or avoid emailing disposable email addresses.
+We try to keep `mozmail.com` off these deny lists, so that our users can use their email more places.

 # Disposable domain lists

-These are repositories that maintain lists of disposable email addresses.
+These are repositories that maintain lists of [disposable email addresses](https://en.wikipedia.org/wiki/Disposable_email_address).

 |Name|Link|Has mozmail.com?|Age|Note|
 |:---|:---|:---------------|:--|:---|